agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Problems**

-Unable to extract proper forecasts: https://animalcharityevaluators.org/blog/room-for-more-funding-2019/#fn2-1-26652
+Unable to extract proper forecasts of number of people to hire: https://animalcharityevaluators.org/blog/room-for-more-funding-2019/#fn2-1-26652

-Is program officer hired or needed?
+Is program officer hired or needed, is not clear from the blog posts above.

-Whether they hired someone or not can be found easily either through websrchive, or through their [budgets comparing last year and this year](https://animalcharityevaluators.org/transparency/financials/).
-But the forecasts are hard to come by
+Whether they hired someone or not can be found easily either through web-archive, or through their [budgets comparing last year and this year](https://animalcharityevaluators.org/transparency/financials/).
+But the forecasts are hard to come by.

-There are no budgets available, even if they are they are not useful as they don't have the forecasts which is what one would be interested in.

 ---

-8.

 **Claim**: The type of organizations (AI, GH&P and Meta) in EA doesn't seem to affect whether the org can find a hire or not.

-The type of organizations in EA does not change the statues if an org is able to meet the forecasted number of hires by the end of the year.

 **re-write Claim**: The number of people hired at different types (AI, GH&P and Meta) of EA Orgs is equal to or greater than their hiring goal for